a-synchronous/rubico/README.md

  * functional style should not care about async
  * functional transformations should be composable, performant, and simple to express

-When you use this library, you obtain the freedom that comes only from having those three points fulfilled.
+When you use this library, you obtain the freedom that comes from having those three points fulfilled.
 The result is something you may enjoy.

 # Introduction
-rubico is a powerful, flexible, and thoroughly benchmarked module of 24 operators for [a]synchronous functional programming in JavaScript.
+rubico is a module of 24 operators for [a]synchronous functional programming in JavaScript.

 ```javascript
 const {